oscarberonius/alien_invasion/README.md

 In our example above, if Bar were destroyed the map would now be something
 like:

-Foo west=Baz south=Qu-ux
+>Foo west=Baz south=Qu-ux

-Once a city is destroyed, aliens can no longer travel to or through it.
+>Once a city is destroyed, aliens can no longer travel to or through it.
 This may lead to aliens getting "trapped".
 You should create a program that reads in the world map, creates N aliens, and unleashes them.
 The program should run until all the aliens have been destroyed, or each alien has moved at least 10,000 times.
 When two aliens fight, print out a message like:

-Bar has been destroyed by alien 10 and alien 34!
+>Bar has been destroyed by alien 10 and alien 34!

-Once the program has finished, it should print out whatever is left of the world in the same format as the input file."
+>Once the program has finished, it should print out whatever is left of the world in the same format as the input file.